Skip to main content

 This newsletter delivers free money-related content, along with other information about Which?
 Group products and services.
 Unsubscribe whenever you want.
 Your data will be processed in accordance with our privacy notice.

-The first winning bond (258GE105589) was bought by a lucky winner living in Shropshire and is part of a total holding of £50,000.
-The winning bond was bought in October 2015.
+The first winning bond (511HH360429) was bought by a lucky winner living in Hampshire & The Isle of Wight and is part of a total holding of £50,000.
+The winning bond was bought in August 2022.

 Check if you've won a prize this month

-You can use our table below to check if you've won a prize worth £1,000 or more.
+You can use our tables below to check whether you've won a prize worth £1,000 or more.
+You can either search by region or by entering your premium bond numbers.

 Source: NS&I